What Is The Endocannabinoid System?

 The system itself comprises receptor cells (in addition to chemical messengers) which are found throughout the body in your central and peripheral nervous systems (CNS and PNS).
 These cells are called CB1 and CB2.
 They’re in the brain, the skin, and various organs helping to transmit messages.
 Though there’s not a ton of research on it just yet, there is some, and as far as we know CB1s are mostly found in the nervous system and brain and CB2s are in peripheral organs and immune cells.

-When you ingest cannabis, the compounds (phytocannabinoids) bind to these receptor cells to deliver those specific messages and signals, which help your body do different things (think: reduce anxiety and stress response, reduce inflammation, go to sleep, etc).
+When you ingest cannabis, the compounds (phytocannabinoids) bind to the Endocannabinoid System receptor cells to deliver those specific messages and signals, which help your body do different things (think: reduce anxiety and stress response, reduce inflammation, go to sleep, etc).

 This is the basis for how CBD helps so many different ailments, and explains why we can put a few drops of CBD Tincture under our tongue and experience anything from intense anxiety relief to improved immune function.
 So why haven’t we known about this system?
 We all took biology in grade school, right?
 We learned about the digestive tract, the cardiovascular system, but… why not this system?

 Fortunately now thanks to changing legislation, research in this field is exploding.
-This means not only will we have more medical knowledge of how this system works, but how we can keep it healthy and balanced.
+This means not only will we have more medical knowledge of what is the Endocannabinoid System and how this system works, but how we can keep it healthy and balanced.
+Like how CBD can help anxiety.

 Just like the ECS is one part of a cohesive network of systems within the body, CBD is one part of how you treat your body and keep it healthy.
 It fits perfectly into your healthy lifestyle, but isn’t a standalone!
 Keep up the rest of the good work on your wellness routine, and you’ll likely see even better results from your favorite plant-based medicine.